-If available, aerial photographs and/or hydrographic charts can be useful for identifying areas that may contain habitat suitable for the pest.
-Where they exist, hydrodynamic models (for example, CSIRO's Connie 2) may also be useful for simulating the likely directions of current flow and the possible rate and extent of spread of planktonic larvae from the known area of infestation.
-Traceforward techniques should be used to identify locations outside the infested area that may have been exposed to the pests by vectors that have departed the area known to be infested.
+Local knowledge and site inspections as well as satellite imagery, hydrographic charts and online databases such as Seamap Australia can be useful for identifying areas that may contain habitat suitable for the pest.
+Where they exist, hydrodynamic models (for example, CSIRO's Connie3) may also be useful for simulating the likely directions of current flow and the possible rate and extent of spread of planktonic larvae from the known area of infestation.
+Trace-forward techniques should be used to identify locations outside the infested area that may have been exposed to the pests by vectors that have departed the area known to be infested.